Nonparametric estimation of a factorizable density using diffusion models: Discussion

 We have demonstrated that an estimator constructed from the diffusion model is adaptive to the factorization structure and achieves the minimax optimal convergence rates.
 In this section, we discuss some future directions related to our work.

-Firstly, we believe that our analysis can be extended to high-dimensional settings where the data dimension $D$ diverges as the sample size tends to infinity.
+Firstly, we believe that our analysis can be extended to other performance measures, such as the Wasserstein distance, following the approach of \citet{oko2023diffusion}.
+Also, our analysis can be extended to high-dimensional settings where the data dimension $D$ diverges as the sample size tends to infinity.
 In this case, the convergence rate would depend on additional quantities such as $D$ and $|\cI|$.
 An important future task would be to characterize upper bounds for $D$, which might depend on the structure of $p_0$, to guarantee statistical consistency.
 Although this generalization is a natural extension for statisticians, the techniques required, such as sharp approximation theory, present significant challenges.

 Secondly, while we assumed that $P_0$ possesses a Lebesgue density, this assumption might be eliminated.
 For general probability distributions supported on the cube $[0,1]^D$, the minimax optimal rate with respect to the Wasserstein distance is $n^{-1/D}$ for $D > 2$.
 If we restrict the class to distributions supported on a $d$-dimensional space (not necessarily a smooth manifold), the optimal rate improves to $n^{-1/d}$ \citep{weed2019sharp}.
 It would be interesting to investigate whether an estimator constructed from the diffusion model achieves this optimal rate.
 Further structural assumptions could be considered through conditional independence in directed and undirected graphs, which might replace the factorization assumption (\bF) for densities.